topleft/express-error-handling/Readme.md

 **Checkout the example tests**

-I have written several example routes and tests to demonstrate how errors should be handled in different situations.
+I have written several example routes and tests to demonstrate how errors should be handled in different situations in this [sample Express application](https://github.com/topleft/express-error-handling).

 To run the tests, clone the repository and execute to following commands: